Entry check

 Even when entry is easy, the first day still depends on data, wallet setup, hotel address, transport, and support contacts.

-Bilingual airport and metro signs used for China passport and arrival readiness
+Bilingual airport and metro signs used for China passport and arrival checks

 Not one rule for everyone